Find out what the Mayor, Leader and Cabinet do for Lambeth Council, and how to contact them. See which events the mayor will be attending.

 That includes the statutory role of lead member for children’s services, powers and duties in relation to children looked after, and our commitment to improving the care of the borough’s most vulnerable children and young people.

 - statutory lead member for children’s services role, including responsibility for corporate parenting, child protection, children with disabilities and protecting children from sexual exploitation

 - commissioning Children and Adolescent Mental Health Services (CAMHS) with Lambeth Clinical Commissioning Group

 - special education needs services

 - overseeing youth, play and early years services, including children’s centres, one o’clock clubs and adventure playgrounds, and the Coop Youth and Play Programme

-- working with the Young Lambeth Cooperative (YLC) to ensure young people are at the heart of decisions on the youth services provided in the borough.
+- working with the Young Lambeth Cooperative (YLC) to ensure young people are at the heart of decisions on the youth services provided in the borough. *education and schools.

 Deputy Leader for Jobs, Skills and Performance - Councillor Jack Hopkins